Australian Open 2020: Ok raider destroys Thyme's dream as shocking hostilities keep future generation unhealthy - The Media Times

 Still ok okay has built his career on repeat wins at Rhode Lever Arena and is now 8-0 in the Australian Open, joining Nadal and Federer as the only players to win a single slam 8 times or more.

-Nadal’s 12 victories at Roland Garros may never go away, Federer has spared eight of Wimbledon’s successes, and now the ok champ belongs to the eight-year-old club.
+Nadal’s 12 wins at Roland Garros may never be excellent, Federer has saved eight of Wimbledon’s successes, and now the okkok belongs to the eight-year-old club.

 In previous years, the ok skipper has used these two weeks as a springboard to the new season, but he has arrived at Melbourne Park already high, fresh, helping Serbia bring glory to Sydney during the first ATS Cup that was fresh after beating Nadal shortly afterwards. : season.
 It’s fresh to conquer the world.